NimsHub/Automated_clothesline/README.md

 </div>

 <p>
-The device Fold in and out based on the measured environmental conditions by the sensors
+The device Fold in and out based on the measured environmental conditions by the sensors.
 </p>